 - You can view the users and groups provisioned from Okta on the Users and Groups page.

-Note: Cisco Umbrella recommends refreshing the SCIM token at least once every 180 days for security reasons.
+Note: Umbrella recommends refreshing the SCIM token at least once every 180 days.
 You can refresh the token on the API Keys page of the Umbrella dashboard.
-Ensure that you immediately copy the new token to the Cisco Umbrella app on Okta so that provisioning is not impacted.
-Refreshing the SCIM token is the full responsibility of the user; Umbrella does not perform this action.
+Umbrella does not automatically refresh the SCIM token.
+Ensure that you immediately copy the new token to the Umbrella app on Okta so that provisioning is not impacted.

 Provision Identities from Azure AD < Provision Identities from Okta > Active Directory Integration with Virtual Appliances